5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 But many experts contend that it isn’t so much the act of eating after a set hour that causes the weight gain.
 Rather, it’s the fact that tacking one more snack on to an already full day of eating can send you over your calorie needs for the day.
 Therefore, by reducing the overall hours during which you allow yourself to eat, there’s less opportunity to eat those 238 extra calories.
 Sound like a weight loss strategy worth trying?
 Here’s a helpful hint: Brush your teeth earlier in the evening.
 It can signal to you that you’re done eating, and can make everything a little less appetizing.

 But, if you don’t want to do without your evening eats, you can still enjoy a healthy, night-time snack without wreaking havoc on your diet program.
-Just be sure to spread lighter meals, like the Chocolate Caramel Lunch Shake, out over the course of the day to save room for your healthy snack.
+Just be sure to spread lighter meals out over the course of the day to save room for your healthy snack.
 According to the Mayo Clinic, eating five to seven small daily meals including lean protein, healthy fats, whole grains, and fruits and veggies is the best strategy for healthy weight loss—and if you’re spacing those out every couple of hours, eating 60 minutes before bed should be OK.